THE LEARNING CAMPUS

-Pennsylvania Ave., Niantic
+Liberty Way, Pennsylvania Ave., Niantic

 Our Annex School provides programs for elementary and middle school students.
 The program is highly individualized to maximize learning with individual classrooms available.
 Common areas include a full kitchen, computer area, art room, group instruction areas, and a motor room fully equipped with a climbing wall, treadmill, and swings.

 Main St., Niantic

 Our Main Street School provides programs for middle school and high school students through age 22.
 This program is also highly individualized and addresses the transition goals for students.
 In addition to community integration, job experiences are arranged and supported.
 Students in this program continue to work on functional academics.

 A 182 day, academic school year program providing a unique individualized special education experience in an immersive community-based learning environment.